-The first step to understand your problem is confirming whether or not it’s a network issue.
+The first step to understanding your problem is confirming whether it’s a network issue.
 To determine coverage, check the signal bars that represent network strength in an area.
 If your iPhone doesn’t display them in one location but shows full strength in another, then your location probably has poor network coverage.

 Go to an open area and see if the situation improves.
 To spot the bug, you could also compare your device’s signal strength with another iPhone 7 using the same carrier.
-If the second device shows all bars, then it’s definitely a hardware defect.
-Get your iPhone 7 “No Service” issue by taking it to the experts to bring it back to life.
+If the second device shows all the bars, then it’s definitely a hardware defect.
+Fix your iPhone 7 “No Service” issue by taking it to the experts to bring it back to life.